*

 I applied to the last Call for Proposals but did not receive funding.
 Can I apply again in the next cycle?

-Yes.
+It depends.
 If you previously applied to the single project or hosting categories, you may not reapply with the same proposal.
 Applicants to the curatorial research and development or three years of programming categories may reapply with the same project in any category.

 I received a Teiger Foundation grant.
 Can I apply in the 2025 cycle?